MinaProtocol/mina/src/app/test_executive/README.md

 ## Code Structure

-### Integration Test general purpose directories
+### Gauntlet general purpose directories

-- `src/app/test_executive/` — The integration tests themselves live here, along with the `test_executive.exe` entrypoint for executing them.
+- `src/app/test_executive/` — The pre-written Gauntlet tests live here, along with the `test_executive.ml` which is the entrypoint for executing them.
 - `src/lib/integration_test_lib/` — Contains the core logic for integration test framework.
-This is where you will find the implementation of the DSL, including the event router, network state, and wait conditions.
+This is where you will find the implementation of the Gauntlet Ocaml DSL, the event router, the network state data structure, and wait conditions.
 This library also contains the definition of the interfaces for execution engines and test definitions.

 ### GCP Cloud Engine implementation specific directories